 3. Vertical mixed use includes residential and nonresidential uses in the same building.
 A development project with vertical mixed-use buildings as the primary building type (fewer than half of the buildings are single use buildings) constitutes a vertical mixed-use development project.
 Vertical mixed-use projects shall be integrated with placemaking design elements that are context driven and accessible to the public, so that the development project is perceived as unified live, work, play, and shop destination.
-Recognizing the increased complexity of permitting, constructing, financing, and managing vertical mixed-use projects, the Village shall implement incentives for this form of development including the highest allowable density and intensity, and relief from development standards which shall be implemented through the land development code, such as:
+Recognizing the increased complexity of permitting, constructing, financing, and managing vertical mixed-use projects, the Village shall implement incentives for this form of development standards which shall be implemented through the land development code, such as: